jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The coach stops at Whitehall Palace.
 Good.
 I am hungry, thirsty, and cold.
 I can't let our subjects see it.

 The palace is wonderful.
 Hundreds of rooms.
 Marble ceilings.
 Paintings by the world's finest artists.
 Daily work for carpenters, masons, turners, coopers, glaziers, joiners, blacksmiths, tailors, weavers, cooks, bakers, gardeners, grooms, chandlers.
-A host of workers, servants, and orderlies with families.
+A host of workers, servants, and orderlies with housed and fed families.

 Now my coach door opens.
 A hand steadies me down.
 "Your Majesty."